You may be wondering: What is the best coffee maker to buy?

 If you want premium quality, then choose the Breville Nespresso Creatista coffee maker.

-This Nespresso machine has one more advantage.
+This Nespresso coffee maker has one more advantage.
 It allows you to prepare more complex drinks thanks to the built-in steam wand, which is fully automatic.
 You can set up 8 levels of milk foam density and you don’t need to be an experienced barista—just put the milk pitcher under the nozzle and press the button.
 The pitcher is made of stainless steel.
 And the machine will automatically clean the steam wand after each use.

 The Nespresso Creatista also has an intuitive display.
-You won’t have to deal with a bunch of settings—instead, you can get a quick and easy cup of delicious coffee.
+You won’t have to deal with a bunch of settings—instead, you can get a quick and easy cup of coffee.

 Pour-Over Coffee Makers